Sodinokibi Ransomware 101: Origin, Victims, Prevention Strategies

 Protect your email.

 Many hackers rely on you not paying attention to what your emails actually contain and hope you’ll get infected by opening a malicious attachment or clicking on a fake link.
-Try to always hover over the links you want to access to make sure they lead where they’re supposed to lead and never open attachments or access links received from unknown, unexpected or unwanted sources.
-You should also think about an email protection solution, like our MailSentry Email Security.
-Email communications are the first entry point into an
+Try to always hover over the links you want to access to make sure they lead where they’re supposed to lead and never open attachments or access links received from unknown, unexpected, or unwanted sources.
+You should also think about an email protection solution, like our Heimdal™ Email Security.

 Heimdal™ Email Fraud Prevention